Chicago-Club-Management-Company/.github/profile/README.md

 ## Who are we? 🧪

-We are a group of scientists and mathematicians specializing in time series forecasting to help businesses and investors navigate volatile markets with confidence.
+We are a group of scientists, mathematicians and engineersspecializing in time series forecasting to help businesses and investors navigate volatile markets with confidence.

 ## What do we do? 🛠